 For specially regulated staff who receive variable remuneration 40 per cent is paid directly.
+Payment is made at the beginning of the year following the year of accrual.
 With regard to what is stated below, the remaining 60 per cent is funded over the following four years or more.
-In this manner conformity is achieved with the funds recommended investment horizon of five years and the Company's multi-year performance assessment by making the variable remuneration actual payment over a period of five calendar years.